Machine Learning the Disorder Landscape of Majorana Nanowires

 Among these SC-SM nanowire parameters, the specific spatial dependence of the disorder potential $V_\text{dis}(x)$ is completely uncontrolled and varies among devices as well as slowly over time in the same device.
 In addition, some system parameters such as $\alpha$ depend on the inversion symmetry breaking of the final device structure, which in general is unknown (and most likely varies from device to device).
 Given a $V_\text{dis} (x)$, we can solve the BdG equation and generate the 4-component tunnel conductance matrix using the KWANT scattering matrix approach. \cite{groth2014kwant} In addition, we use the spin-orbit (SO) coupling $\alpha$ also as an unknown parameter.
 We vary the disorder potential and $\alpha$ to generate, using KWANT, training transport data (i.e. the 4-component conductance matrix G as a function of the magnetic field $B$ and the chemical potential $\mu$) set for our ML algorithm.
 We provide details of how the conductance matrix $G$ is computed as a function of $B,\mu$ and other parameters in S-1 of SI.
 The ML algorithm then predicts $V_\text{dis}$ and $\alpha$ that can be used using KWANT to reproduce a test transport data set.
 Ideally, in the test transport data would come from experiments.
 In our proof of principle demonstration, our test transport data is generated using KWANT with a random choice of $V_\text{dis}(x)$ and $\alpha$.
 The real test of our ML success is whether the conductance generated using the output $V_\text{dis}(x)$ and $\alpha$ is close to the test transport data set.

-\textit{Method.\textemdash } Our machine learning model consists of a recurrent neural network (RNN) created by the package Keras \cite{chollet2015keras} which builds upon tensorflow \cite{tensorflow2015-whitepaper}.
-In our specific RNN (Fig. 1) each input step consists of a measurement operation, 7 parameters consisting of a row of X (4 parameters), which are the components of the conductance matrix $G_{\alpha\beta=L,R}$ and of K (3 parameters), which are the parameters bias voltage $V_{bias}$, chemical potential $\mu$ and magnetic field $B$.
-The 5 Fourier components of $V_{dis}(x)$ and $\alpha$ are organized into the output vector $Y$ of the RNN in Fig. 1.
+\textit{Method.\textemdash } Our ML model consists of a{convolutional neural network (CNN)} created by the package Keras \cite{chollet2015keras} which builds upon tensorflow \cite{tensorflow2015-whitepaper}.
+In our specific {CNN} (Fig. 1) each input step consists of a measurement operation, 7 parameters consisting of a row of X (4 parameters), which are the components of the conductance matrix $G_{\alpha\beta=L,R}$ and of K (3 parameters), which are the parameters bias voltage $V_{bias}$, chemical potential $\mu$ and magnetic field $B$. {The conductance measurements are reshaped into a 3D array based on the values of K columns.} The 5 Fourier components of $V_{dis}(x)$ and $\alpha$ are organized into the output vector $Y$ of the {CNN} in Fig. 1.
 As described in S-1 of SI, the conductance matrix $X$ is generated for each instance of $K$ and $Y$ using a KWANT simulation.
 Later we will also discuss data where we use a $10$ Fourier component model for the disorder.
-In this case $Y$ would be a 11 component vector.
-For the purpose of ML, it is useful to organize the measurement data into a combined measurement result matrix $m = [X,K]$.
-The RNN is used so that the addition of more measurements would not decrease the ability of the previous measurements to perform predictions for a fixed amount of training data.
-We note that while our RNN is sufficient to provide a proof of principle, but can certainly be enhanced/expanded in the future by using more elaborate convolutional neural networks, as needed.
-In particular the RNN for the case of 5 disorder components contains 3 GRU hidden recurrent layers with 150 nodes each, which are then followed up with a non-recurrent 100 node dense hidden layer.
-For the 10 component model we instead use 5 GRU layers, still with 150 nodes each.
-(More ML technical details are given in \Ref{S:ML} in SI.)
+In this case $Y$ would be a 10 component vector. {The convolutional neural network that was chosen is based on AlexNet \cite{krizhevsky2012imagenet} to process the conductance plots visually and to detect hidden structures within them.
+The device consists of sets of 3D convolutional layers followed by a set of 2D convolutional layers, aggregating conductance measurements for different K parameters \(\mu, B, V_{\text{Bias}}\) (in 3D layers) and \(\mu, B\) (in the 2D layers).
+The CNN is sufficient for proof of principle but can likely be enhanced with more elaborate methods, such as those based on transformers \cite{liu2021swin}, or an encoder-decoder setup \cite{percebois2023reconstructing}, which may scale better.} (More ML technical details are given in S-II in SI.)